brianvarskonst/http-contracts/README.md

 # Bvsk Http Contracts

-Provides common used Http Contracts for Symfony 6.
+Provides common used Http Contracts for PHP 8.1.

 ## Table of Contents